Kevin-Mah/Polyglot_covid/cmpt383.md

 - Go for getting online data, processing the data, and making calculations concurrently.

 # Inter-language communication methods
-The python rpc server upon startup makes a system call to run the go program and then listens to requests.
+The python rpc server upon startup makes a system call to run the go program and then listens to requests to send the javascript.
 The go program retrieves and processes online information and creates json files that are read in the javascript.

 # Deployment technology
 Vagrant VM